-A quality-control program run by Bord Bia (The Irish Food
+Quality program run by Bord Bia (The Irish Food Board)

 Savoury mixture of potato, wheat flour and butter.

-Board) with 1,450 members who provide information to
+with 1,450 members who provide information to customers

-customers on how the food they serve is produced and
+on how the food they serve is produced and where it

 Harvested in many Irish waters.
-Also known as a shrimp,
+Also known as a langoustine or

 Variety of wild blueberry used in desserts and for

 The berries of a rowan tree, also known as the